Does The Forum point to the mindset Gloucestershire needs to succeed?

 At the same time as many of those present took a picture and posted it on social media announcing that The Forum was ‘officially open’, the major developer that drove the project was giving some interesting feedback.

-Peter Langley-Smith had travelled all the way from Reef + Partners’ head office in London specially to help celebrate the opening of the £100m-plus The Forum development the firm had delivered for Gloucester City Council.
+Peter Langly-Smith had travelled all the way from Reef + Partners’ head office in London specially to help celebrate the opening of the £100m-plus The Forum development the firm had delivered for Gloucester City Council.

 That’s 600,000 square feet of mixed-use space; 135,000 to 142,000 square feet of Grade A office space, 43 apartments and a multi-story car park with 398 spaces and more built by lead contractor Kier Construction.